National pilot: 600+ Local Gastronomic Points — meal bookings, stays & products via partner platform inROMANIA.

 Yes!
 Between December 27 and January 1, villages like Vama, Comanesti, and Udesti organize spectacular parades with bear handlers, goats, and masked figures.
 The largest event is the Vama Festival (December 30–31), with thousands of participants.
 Book accommodation 2–3 months in advance — it fills up quickly.

 Yes.
 Children are fascinated by the colorful frescoes (turn the visit into a “character hunt”), the decorated eggs (there are participatory workshops), and the animals at the guesthouses.
-Vatra Dornei offers family activities (biking, ponies, easy hikes).
+Vatra Dornei offers family activities (biking, pony rides, easy hikes).
 Avoid long car circuits for children under 5 years old.

 Counties in region